 We prefer to make as little changes to the program as possible.
 If you have an urgent question or request regarding the program, please send a message to email@example.com .

 Keynote speaker: Prof. Ico Maly (confirmed)

-Ico Maly is assistant professor at Tilburg University (The Netherlands) and editor-in-chief of Diggit Magazine (www.diggitmagazine.com).
+Ico Maly is associate professor at Tilburg University (The Netherlands) and editor-in-chief of Diggit Magazine (www.diggitmagazine.com).
 He teaches Digital Media & Politics, Digital Ethnography and Social groups in the digital World.
 His research focuses on the impact of digitalization on politics and activism.
 More concretely, he uses a historic, discursive and digital ethnographic approach to analyse the use of digital media by New Right movements and politicians.
 Since the publication of his book Nieuw Rechts (EPO, 2018), he has become a widely acclaimed and consulted expert on the New Right in Belgium and the Netherlands.
 He is also connected to the city of Rotterdam (The Netherlands) as an expert advisor on New Right radicalisation.
 The provisional title of his lecture at the DN24 conference is Algorithmic populism and algorithmic activism.